Ibanez TS9 VS TS808 (Comparison)

 Though both pedals have been around for a long time, Ibanez actively manufactures both versions, which means you can still get them new.
 In either case - buying new or used - the TS808 is going to be more expensive.

 We've listed a few numbers in regards to impedance for the TS9, though the same data is not applicable to the TS808.
-Outside of the more subtle differences, the only major distinction between the two pedals is the analog circuit.
-The TS9 does not have an analog signal path, which - again - is the main reason you see the cost come down.
+Outside of the subtle technical differences between the circuits there isn't much to separate the two spec sheets.

 Equivalent Input Noise